CholiRat/Caso-2-PromptSales/README.md

 The Kubernetes network, managed by AKS, is responsible for dynamically scaling the stateless application pods and the Redis cache.

-The Redis cache is configured for automatic scaling using a Horizontal Pod Autoscaler (HPA) with a range of X to Y replicas.
-According to the established amount in the performance section.
+The Redis cache is configured for automatic scaling using a Horizontal Pod Autoscaler (HPA) with a range of 2 to 5 replicas.

 Here is the HPA file that demonstrates scalability with the cache:
 ```yaml